LSI-UFRGS/vehicles-identify-and-tracking/img_processing_py_scripts/readme.md

 * @author: Felipe Fitarelli

-* @desc.: Filter that receives images with mutiple classes of objects and make copies of them with each class separetly.
+* @desc.: Filter that receives images (and its labels) with multiple classes of objects and make copies of them with each class separetly.

 ## class_balancer [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)]()